BIH-CEI/rd-cdm/docs/usage/usage_file.rst

 .. _usage_file:

-RD CDM Usage
+Usage
 ============

 .. attention::
-    The RD CDM paper is currently under review.
+    The RD-CDM paper is currently under review.
 As soon as it is published, we will provide a link to the paper here and all tables and figures will be available in the paper.
 The version 2.0.0.dev0 is the initial release of the RD CDM under review.